Top Historical Monuments in Delhi

 Qutb Minar

-The Qutub Minar, also known as Qutub Minar or Qutab Minar, is an iconic UNESCO World Heritage Site situated in the Qutub Complex in Mehrauli, Delhi.
-This magnificent tower, reaching a height of 73 meters (239.5 feet), is constructed using a combination of red sandstone and marble.
-Its construction was initiated in 1192 by Qutub-ud-din Aibak, the founder of the Delhi Sultanate, and later completed by Iltutmish, his successor.
-The tower boasts five intricately designed floors, each featuring a balcony and adorned with exquisite artwork, carvings, and inscriptions.
+Qutub Minar, also known as Qutab Minar or Qutb Minar, is one of Delhi’s most iconic landmarks and a UNESCO World Heritage Site.
+Located in the Qutub Complex in Mehrauli, South Delhi, this magnificent tower rises to a height of 73 meters (239.5 feet) and is built using a blend of red sandstone and marble.
+Its construction was initiated in 1192 by Qutub-ud-din Aibak, the founder of the Delhi Sultanate, and later completed by his successor, Iltutmish.

 The entry fees for visiting the Qutub Minar are as follows: